 We have office appointments every 4 weeks, then every 2, we have a home visit at 36 weeks, then we have office visits every week until your baby is born.
 Prenatal visits are often 45 minutes to an hour long, so that you have time to ask questions and be heard.
 We will check your urine, blood pressure, pulse, measure your growing belly, and listen to the baby at every visit.
 You are welcome to bring your family or come alone.
+There is a play kitchen and other quiet toys in the room for children.

 After your baby is born, your birth team will ensure you and your baby eat, perform a newborn exam, help you clean up your body, ensure you can empty your bladder, suturing is available for some tearing, and we make sure everyone has stable vital signs.
 We also clean up birth related messes before we leave!
+And NO, we don't care if your house is messy.

 Special Care Situations